Nathanjms/log-to-table-extension/README.md

 View your Log files in a easy-to-read table, with filters and pagination.
 Works with Laravel logs out the box, with the ability to add more regex patterns for other .log files.

+## Commands:

+- `Log to Table: Find and Open Log`
+  - Can be ran from anywhere.
+This command identifies any `.log` files and lists them, then lets you pick one to open.
+- `Log to Table: View as Table`
+  - Can be ran from any `.log` file.
+This command will open the file in the table format.

 ## Features

 - Find and list your `.log` files automatically and open them directly in a table.